AdamSutherby/ArchitectureDecisionRecord/ADRs/Data-Storage-ADR.md

 ### Related Decisions

-The descision of using a web hybrid.
+The descision of the app being a web hybrid.

 ### Related requirements

+Accurate and real time updates to from the restaurants' inventory management systems.

 ### Related artifacts

+Data model Diagram.

 ### Related principles

+Data security and performance.

 ## Notes